pyjeopardy/hardware/README.md

 | XLR connector (female)    | 18       | Conrad   | 651096 - 62   | Neutrik NC3FAAV1                        |
 | Neutrik screws            | 1        | Thomann  | 300310        | A-Screw-1-8 for Neutrik XLR             |

+Additionally there is a USB-B jack screwed into the case and connected to the Arduino.
+The controller then is connected with an USB-A to USB-B cable.
+This seems to be a more robust solution than exposing the Micro USB connector of the Arduino.

 ## Pin assignment and colors

 | Pin |        | Color  |